jesster413/agusmakmun.github.io/_posts/2018-08-14-Recommender-Item-Based.md

 #### Pairwise Distances

 Another way to calculate similarity between two vectors is with scikit-learn's pairwise distances.
-Similar to the cosine similarity function, pairwise distances uses cosine to calculate the scalar value, however, cosine distance is calculated as 1.0 minus cosine similarity.
+Similar to the cosine similarity function, pairwise distances uses cosine to calculate the scalar value by setting the metric to `cosine` as seen below.

 ```python
 distances = pairwise_distances(sparse_pivot, metric='cosine')